damc/simple-algs/readme.md

 # Examples of usage

-The project is in progress, so the following examples don't work yet, but it will work after we finish a few tasks that are on "Issues" page in that repository.
+The project is in progress, so the following examples don't work yet, but it will work after we finish a few tasks that are on the "Issues" page in this repository.

 ``` python
 from simple_algs.automation import Automation